riceissa/material-conditional/source.md

 rest of this essay.

 The first is called the _law of excluded middle_.
-It states that every sentence is true or false.
+It states that every sentence is either true or false (there's not third truth value or "middle" option).
 In other words, given any statement $P$, we can claim $P \lor \lnot P$.
 While in natural language there are many sentences (such as questions or commands) that don't have a truth value, it is reasonable to say that at least in mathematics, all sentences are either true or false.
-That being said, this law is somewhat controversial even within mathematics; the thought goes that perhaps a statement may be neither true nor false, and its truth or falsity may be forever unknown.
+That being said, this law is somewhat controversial even within the mathematical community; the thought goes that perhaps a statement may be neither true nor false, and its truth or falsity may be forever unknown.
 Despite this, most mathematicians accept this law, and I hope you find it at least more acceptable than the truth table of the